Meet the Archer Center Team

 Email Katie

 Katie Romano is the executive director of the Archer Center.
-Central to her role is executive oversight of the Center, its programs, initiatives and staff, business and fiscal management, development, programmatic expansion, alumni relations, and Advisory Board and stakeholder relations.
-Katie develops the strategic direction, goals and policies for the Center and its programs to align with its mission statement: to educate the next generation of leaders.
-She is also leading a pilot UT System Texas Legislative Internship program in Austin this spring.
-Prior to joining the Center's staff in 2006, Katie served as both a mentor for Archer Fellows and on the Friends of the Archer Center Advisory Board.
+Central to her role is executive oversight of the Center, its programs, initiatives, and staff, as well as business and fiscal management, development, programmatic expansion, alumni relations, and Advisory Board and stakeholder relations.
+Katie develops the strategic direction, goals, and policies for the Center and its programs to align with its mission statement: to educate the next generation of leaders.
+In addition to her role with the Archer Center, Katie led a successful pilot Texas Legislative Internship Program for UT System in Austin modeled after the Archer Fellowship in 2023 and has executive oversight of the new UT System Legislative Fellowship Program, which will commence in 2025.
+Before joining the Center’s staff in 2006, Katie served as a mentor for Archer Fellows and on the Friends of the Archer Center Advisory Board.

-Previously, Katie was the research and development associate in UT System's Office of Federal Relations, where she identified competitive federal grant opportunities and federal funding for each of the UT Institutions, coordinated and facilitated Congressional visits and federal agency meetings for UT System administrators, researchers and faculty, tracked legislation and policies related to higher education; and planned special events, conferences and campus visits to aid UT System’s federal initiatives.
+Previously, Katie was the research and development associate in UT System’s Office of Federal Relations, where she identified competitive federal grant opportunities and federal funding for each of the UT institutions.
+In addition, she coordinated and facilitated congressional visits and federal agency meetings for UT System’s administrators, researchers, and faculty and tracked legislation and policies related to higher education.
+Katie also planned special events, conferences, and campus visits to aid UT System’s federal initiatives.

-A native Texan, Katie is a third generation Longhorn and a graduate of The University of Texas at Austin with a bachelor of science with honors in communication studies and a major in political communication.
-She has completed graduate coursework at Johns Hopkins University and has a non-profit management certification from UT Austin.
-Additionally, she served as an advance representative for the White House, the U.S. Department of State, and the George W. Bush Presidential Library for more than a decade, where she traveled domestically and abroad to set up events for Mrs. Laura Bush prior to her arrival.
-She is active in a variety of non-profit and philanthropic organizations including the Dell Children's Council, the Seton Development Board, and the National Center for Missing and Exploited Children.
-She is a 2019 Frank McBee Fellow in Civic Entrepreneurship through the Austin Area Research Organization (AARO).
+A native Texan, Katie is a third-generation Longhorn and a graduate of UT Austin with a Bachelor of Science with honors in communication studies and a major in political communication.
+She has completed graduate coursework at Johns Hopkins University and has a nonprofit management certification from UT Austin.
+She has also participated in the Life Design Studio at Stanford University.
+Additionally, Katie served as a volunteer advance representative for the White House, the U.S. Department of State, and the George W. Bush Presidential Library for more than a decade, where she traveled domestically and abroad to set up events for Mrs. Laura Bush prior to her arrival.
+She is an active leader in a variety of nonprofit and philanthropic organizations, including the Seton Development Board, Casis Elementary PTA, the West Austin Youth Association (WAYA), and her church parish.
+Katie is a former Frank McBee Fellow in Civic Entrepreneurship through the Austin Area Research Organization (AARO).

 Email Katie

 Katie Romano is the executive director of the Archer Center.
-Central to her role is executive oversight of the Center, its programs, initiatives and staff, business and fiscal management, development, programmatic expansion, alumni relations, and Advisory Board and stakeholder relations.
-Katie develops the strategic direction, goals and policies for the Center and its programs to align with its mission statement: to educate the next generation of leaders.
-She is also leading a pilot UT System Texas Legislative Internship program in Austin this spring.
-Prior to joining the Center's staff in 2006, Katie served as both a mentor for Archer Fellows and on the Friends of the Archer Center Advisory Board.
+Central to her role is executive oversight of the Center, its programs, initiatives, and staff, as well as business and fiscal management, development, programmatic expansion, alumni relations, and Advisory Board and stakeholder relations.
+Katie develops the strategic direction, goals, and policies for the Center and its programs to align with its mission statement: to educate the next generation of leaders.
+In addition to her role with the Archer Center, Katie led a successful pilot Texas Legislative Internship Program for UT System in Austin modeled after the Archer Fellowship in 2023 and has executive oversight of the new UT System Legislative Fellowship Program, which will commence in 2025.
+Before joining the Center’s staff in 2006, Katie served as a mentor for Archer Fellows and on the Friends of the Archer Center Advisory Board.

-Previously, Katie was the research and development associate in UT System's Office of Federal Relations, where she identified competitive federal grant opportunities and federal funding for each of the UT Institutions, coordinated and facilitated Congressional visits and federal agency meetings for UT System administrators, researchers and faculty, tracked legislation and policies related to higher education; and planned special events, conferences and campus visits to aid UT System’s federal initiatives.
+Previously, Katie was the research and development associate in UT System’s Office of Federal Relations, where she identified competitive federal grant opportunities and federal funding for each of the UT institutions.
+In addition, she coordinated and facilitated congressional visits and federal agency meetings for UT System’s administrators, researchers, and faculty and tracked legislation and policies related to higher education.
+Katie also planned special events, conferences, and campus visits to aid UT System’s federal initiatives.

-A native Texan, Katie is a third generation Longhorn and a graduate of The University of Texas at Austin with a bachelor of science with honors in communication studies and a major in political communication.
-She has completed graduate coursework at Johns Hopkins University and has a non-profit management certification from UT Austin.
-Additionally, she served as an advance representative for the White House, the U.S. Department of State, and the George W. Bush Presidential Library for more than a decade, where she traveled domestically and abroad to set up events for Mrs. Laura Bush prior to her arrival.
-She is active in a variety of non-profit and philanthropic organizations including the Dell Children's Council, the Seton Development Board, and the National Center for Missing and Exploited Children.
-She is a 2019 Frank McBee Fellow in Civic Entrepreneurship through the Austin Area Research Organization (AARO).
+A native Texan, Katie is a third-generation Longhorn and a graduate of UT Austin with a Bachelor of Science with honors in communication studies and a major in political communication.
+She has completed graduate coursework at Johns Hopkins University and has a nonprofit management certification from UT Austin.
+She has also participated in the Life Design Studio at Stanford University.
+Additionally, Katie served as a volunteer advance representative for the White House, the U.S. Department of State, and the George W. Bush Presidential Library for more than a decade, where she traveled domestically and abroad to set up events for Mrs. Laura Bush prior to her arrival.
+She is an active leader in a variety of nonprofit and philanthropic organizations, including the Seton Development Board, Casis Elementary PTA, the West Austin Youth Association (WAYA), and her church parish.
+Katie is a former Frank McBee Fellow in Civic Entrepreneurship through the Austin Area Research Organization (AARO).

 Dr. Stephanie Squires | Special Advisor